Kaththi: Casting

 "There is a tendency for any villain to go over the top while playing a baddie.
 I have avoided that in Kaththi.
 I wanted to ensure my character doesn't go overboard and only appear as someone who is bad by nature and not by looks [...]
 Another thing audiences will find in my character is that I won't come across as a usual south Indian villain.
 Thanks to my stylist Rupali, I've been made as stylish as Brad Pitt and David Beckham.
 Since I play a foreign-returned character, I wanted to look like I belong there."

-— — Neil Nitin Mukesh about his role in Kaththi.
+— Neil Nitin Mukesh about his role in Kaththi.

 Murugadoss stated that Vijay will play dual roles in the film, and his character names were revealed as Kathiresan and Jeevanantham.
 In September 2013, even before the film was officially announced, Samantha Ruth Prabhu was reportedly selected as the female lead in September 2013.
 Speaking about her role in the film, Murugadoss stated that "Samantha has exceeded my expectations for the role [...]
 She always carries a smiling face and bring a lot of energy on the sets and has added more flavor to every scene."

 Bengali actor Tota Roy Chowdhury was signed for an antagonistic role in February 2014.
 In March 2014, Neil Nitin Mukesh was selected to play the main antagonist, making his debut in Tamil cinema.
 Neil was inspired by his look in his debut film, Johnny Gaddaar (2007).
 He described his character as one who does not "fight the hero with physical power, but with intelligence".
 He learned Tamil for his role, as he did not want to speak his dialogues without understanding their meaning.
 Neil had lost weight for the role and modelled his looks on the American actor Brad Pitt and the English footballer David Beckham.
+Forty elderly people played people from the old age home.